TimCTaylor/SeleniumShowcase/README.md

 The CD part of the CI/CD is trivial for this project, but if I added an 'mvn deploy' shell command to the script, then we would jar up the classes, deploy to the Maven repository, deploy to the deployment test environment (just a local folder), and run (trivial) integration tests, just to illustrate how we can slot all these things into the pipeline to work according to our needs.

 I've implemented Jenkins pipelines as a local Window service, on my AWS EC2 Ubuntu server, and in Docker Desktop for Windows.
-Docker's great – no need for all that configuration, just grab the image and go – but the WSL 2 subsystem overwhelmed my system drive and so it had to go.
+Docker's great – no need for all that configuration, just grab the image and go – but the WSL 2 subsystem overwhelmed my system drive and so it had to go (for now...
+Docker will return).

 Next steps with Jenkins: reconfigure WSL 2 and try again, run Docker in Linux, and add another command line option to my Maven test invocation to tell it to run Selenium tests in headless mode, which I need so I can run the tests automatically on Linux but default to showing the UI for environments where that is appropriate.